lewis-morris/flarchitect/docs/source/mcp_server.rst

       flarchitect-mcp-docs --project-root . --backend fastmcp

 #.
 Configure your MCP-aware client to connect to the new ``flarchitect-docs`` endpoint.
-Resources use the ``flarchitect-doc://`` URI scheme and expose the normalised plain-text representation of the Sphinx sources.
+Resources use the ``flarchitect-doc://`` URI scheme and expose the semantic-chunked Markdown generated in ``docs/md`` (the server falls back to the packaged copy when the directory is missing).

 .. note::
    The reference backend (`--backend reference`) requires the upstream ``mcp`` package.
 Install it manually when you need the pure JSON-RPC server::